-- A calendar-year taxpayer located in an Urban Area submits a Request for Pre-Approval on January 15, 2017 in connection with a proposed expansion project. - The taxpayer anticipates making an aggregate \$5.5 million Capital Investment and creating a total of 150 jobs over three years with each job meeting the eligibility requirements of the Program. - Based thereon, the taxpayer applies for and receives a Pre-Approval Letter from the Authority on March 1, 2017 reserving 150 QEPs for first-year credits. - The taxpayer commences its Capital Investment on July 1, 2017; by the close of calendar year 2017, the taxpayer's Capital Investment totals only \$2 million. - By June 30, 2018, the taxpayer's Capital Investment totals \$5 million.
-Accordingly, within the 12-month period commencing July 1, 2017 and concluding June 30, 2018, the taxpayer's Capital Investment totals \$5 million. - During the same 12-month period ending June 30, 2018, the taxpayer creates 50 net new jobs that qualify as QEPs paying a wage between 100% and 125% of the County Median Wage. - By the close of calendar year 2018, the taxpayer creates 20 additional Net New QEPs.13 No additional Capital Investment is made by the taxpayer in 2018. - In each of calendar years 2019 through 2021, the taxpayer creates 50, 30, 20 additional Net New QEPs respectively per year, resulting in 170 total Net New QEPs created by the taxpayer. - The taxpayer makes \$500,000 of additional Capital Investment in calendar year 2019 resulting in an aggregate Capital Investment of \$5.5 million by the taxpayer. - The taxpayer maintains all of the QEPs for at least three years. - The taxpayer otherwise satisfies all additional Program requirements.
+- A calendar-year taxpayer located in a Metro Area submits a Request for Pre-Approval on January 15, 2013 in connection with a proposed expansion project. - The taxpayer anticipates making an aggregate \$5.5 million Capital Investment and creating a total of 150 jobs over three years. - Based thereon, the taxpayer applies for and receives a Pre-Approval Letter from Commerce on March 1, 2013 reserving 150 QEPs for first-year credits. - The taxpayer commences its Capital Investment on July 1, 2013; by the close of calendar year 2013, the taxpayer's Capital Investment totals only \$2 million. - By June 30, 2014, the taxpayer's Capital Investment totals \$5 million.
+Accordingly, within the 12-month period commencing July 1, 2013 and concluding June 30, 2014, the taxpayer's Capital Investment totals \$5 million. - During the same 12-month period ending June 30, 2014, the taxpayer creates 50 net new jobs that qualify as QEPs. - By the close of calendar year 2014, the taxpayer creates 20 additional Net New QEPs.10 No additional Capital Investment is made by the taxpayer in 2014. - In each of calendar years 2015 through 2017, the taxpayer creates 40 additional Net New QEPs each year, resulting in 190 total Net New QEPs created by the taxpayer. - The taxpayer makes \$500,000 of additional Capital Investment in calendar year 2015 resulting in an aggregate Capital Investment of \$5.5 million by the taxpayer. - The taxpayer maintains all of the QEPs for at least three years. - The taxpayer otherwise satisfies all additional Program requirements.

-Under the facts of this example, the taxpayer is eligible to claim Program tax credits because the Program's Statutory Thresholds relating to applicable investment and job creation requirements (i.e., at least \$5 million of Capital Expenditures and at least 25 QEPs in this case) were satisfied by the taxpayer within a 12-month period (the period from July 1, 2017 through June 30, 2018), which period concluded earlier than the close of the calendar year first following the calendar year in which the taxpayer's Pre-Approval Letter was issued (i.e., earlier than December 31, 2018).
+Under the facts of this example, the taxpayer is eligible to claim Program tax credits because the Program's Statutory Thresholds relating to applicable investment and job creation requirements (i.e., at least \$5 million of Capital Expenditures and at least 25 QEPs in this case) were satisfied by the taxpayer within a 12-month period (the period from July 1, 2013 through June 30, 2014), which period concluded earlier than the close of the calendar year first following the calendar year in which the taxpayer's Pre-Approval Letter was issued (i.e., earlier than December 31, 2014).